-A product manager focuses on the end user and therefore, spends a good amount of time on conducting both market and user research.
+A product manager focuses on the end user and therefore, spends a good amount of time conducting both market and user research.

 Defining the roadmap and other aspects

-Once the research part is done, product manager ensure that a clear roadmap is defined for the products.
+Once the research part is done, product manager ensures that a clear roadmap is defined for the products.
 This includes a workflow on how and when a new feature will be released and in what manner.
 The product manager works closely with different teams to determine the steps.

 Testing and launching